har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 I used the MAX4410 audio amplifier because I had a few samples, and an already assembled breakout board from a previous project.
 An easily available option is the XPT8871.
 In either case, you can drive a piezo speaker or a cellphone 8ohm 0.5w speaker.
 Or, if you want to reduce current draw, you can omit the audio amplifier and drive a low voltage piezo speaker directly from the ESP32 pin using square wave drive.

-For the power supply, I use a single-cell 18650 power bank.
+For the power supply, I used a single-cell 18650 power bank.
 I added an extra connector wired directly to the battery terminals.
 This allows me to detach the power bank and use it for other purposes, e.g. recharging my phone.
 And I can put my hand-wired gpsvario in checked-in luggage (no battery, no problem), with the power bank in my carry-on luggage as per airline requirements.